sudo-gyan/RedIns/index.md

 - Added deepsource to track codequality and vulnerabilities.

 ### Verdict
 I want to thank Prashant Sengar for his guidance in this project.
-It was a great learning experience for me .
-I want to thank KOSS, IIT KGP for conducting this beginner friendly program .
+It was a great learning experience for me.
+I want to thank KOSS, IIT KGP for conducting this beginner friendly program.
 This program helped me to learn what open source projects are and how to contribute to them.